culturecommunication/ginco/README.md

 From production to diffusion
 ----------------------------

 GINCO is a tool dedicated to the management of vocabularies.
-The delivery platform GINCO-DIFF is also available here.
+The delivery platform GINCO-DIFF is also available "[here] (https://github.com/culturecommunication/ginco-diff)".
 It allows to upload SKOS vocabularies and make them available according to the recommendations of the semantic web.

 Installation
 ------------